Rome.us

 Being already known as Augustus, the month of August was named in honor of the first Emperor.
 In 19 BC, Augustus received supreme power over each province of the Roman Empire and started to rule supremely.

-Undoubtedly, the period of his reign was positive for the Empire since he managed to support peace among citizens and raise the economy, arts and agriculture.
+Undoubtedly, the period of his reign was positive for the Empire since he supported peace among citizens and raised the economy, arts, and agriculture.
 In addition, during the leadership of the first emperor, many new buildings were created, where Augustus implemented the plans made by Caesar and developed many of his own designs.
-For instance, he restored 82 buildings in one year, including the public baths of Rome, with his main supporter Agrippa.
+For instance, he restored 82 buildings in one year, including the public baths of Rome, with his main supporter, Agrippa.
 Moreover, Augustus was an art lover and inspired many artists who composed poems about him.
 For example, poet Virgil composed the Aeneid.
 Many reforms and new laws were created during the reign of Augustus.
 His aim was to support stability in marriages and to increase the birth rate.
 Thus, there were penalties for childless marriages and reduced taxes for families with more than three children.

 Death